-Whatever your reason for having an abortion was – and whether it was years ago or recently – it doesn’t mean that it will affect your chances of one day being a mum.
+Whatever your reason for having an abortion was – and whether it was years ago or recently – it's important to know that it doesn’t mean it will affect your chances of one day being a mum.

 Of course, just like with any operation, there is a small chance that complications can arise that may affect your fertility or pregnancy.
 And while this is rare, it’s a good idea to be aware of what these risks are: